hsabumelih18/KKB-Redemption/CODE_OF_CONDUCT.md

 ## Posting a message about a topic after being asked repeatedly to not post said topic
 Advertising in chat without permission
-Using harrassing speach towards any people (making fun of technology is ok, making fun of people will result in a timeout) Violating the Culture of Error and Growth Mindset agreements after being asked to stop Banable offenses
+Using harrassing speach towards any people (making fun of technology is ok, making fun of people will result in a timeout) Violating the Culture of Error and Growth Mindset agreements after being asked to stop.
-Sometimes a timeout isn't enough and a ban is required.
-A ban is where a specific account cannot contribute to conversations, or pull requests.
-We are banning by account as opposed to IP addresses as IP addresses can be spoofed, also accounts are required for participating in the community.
-The following actions can cause a ban.

 ## Violating the timeout offenses multiple times
 Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, or background